 Layers, layers, layers – The best way to get warm after a cold swim.
 Wearing a long sleeve t-shirt that sits close to the chest, a looser fitting hoodie or sweatshirt over the top and loose fitting joggers on the bottom half will trap heat and help you warm up more quickly.

-Changing robe – another essential piece of kit for the open water swimmer!
+Changing robe or jacket – another essential piece of kit for the open water swimmer!
 There are lots on the market and you don’t have to spend a fortune but it’s worth buying quality.
 They are great over layers and to stand around in while you chat and have your warm drink and they keep the wind and the rain out.
 I like ponchos because they don’t have a zip which makes it easier to change under and you don’t have to worry about cold fumbling fingers on a zip.

-Sensible footwear and woolly socks – Swim spots can be off the beaten track and slippery or sharp underfoot.
+Sensible footwear and warm socks – Swim spots can be off the beaten track and slippery or sharp underfoot.
 Consider wearing a pair of trainers or boots down to the swim and a pair of swim shoes near the water’s edge or for the swim itself.
 A pair of woolly socks eases footwear back on after a swim!

-Water bottle – cold water swimming makes you want to pee a lot because the body responds to the cold stimulus by stripping water from the blood so that only concentrated blood flows to the core.
+Drink bottle – cold water swimming makes you want to pee a lot because the body responds to the cold stimulus by stripping water from the blood so that only concentrated blood flows to the core.
 It’s important to rehydrate after a swim.

 Thermos – for a warm drink afterwards.